 - A window will pop up showing a Unix terminal and boot diagnostics for the device.

-Once the virtual machine is finished booting, it's ready to be registered to your Camio account.
+Once the virtual machine has finished booting, it's ready to be registered to your Camio account.

 7. Register your Camio Box: